XF-73

 XF-73 (Exeporfinium chloride) is an experimental drug candidate.
 It is an anti-microbial that works via weakening bacteria cell walls.
-It is a potential treatment for methicillin-resistant Staphylococcus aureus (MRSA) and possibly Clostridium difficile.
+It is a potential treatment for methicillin-resistant Staphylococcus aureus (MRSA) and possibly Clostridioides difficile.
 It is being developed by Destiny Pharma Ltd.

 Structurally, it is a dicationic porphyrin.

 It has completed a phase I clinical trial for nasal decolonisation of MRSA—being tested against 5 bacterial strains.
 It seems unlikely to cause MRSA to develop resistance to it.

 In 2014, a phase 1 clinical trial for nasal administration was run.

 As of June 2022, another phase 1 clinical trial (for nasal administration) completed recruiting in 2016 but no results have been posted.